 Keep in mind two things if you’re going to use either YanVive or Liver Fireclear.
 First, ideally, you will have your symptoms evaluated by a licensed acupuncturist or Chinese medicine doctor.

 And secondly, don’t expect overnight miracles; it may take a few weeks of taking the formula to notice positive outcomes.
-However, with time, you may notice the effects of having better balanced Yin-Yang energies, and therefore, a better-functioning thyroid gland.
+However, with time, you may notice the effects of having better balanced Yin-Yang energies.

 Related Reading From The ActiveHerb Blog: